Thunder (DC Comics): "One Year Later"

+DC All In

+Anissa initially does reappear following The New 52 reboot.
+Following DC Rebirth, she was brought back in Black Lightning: Cold Dead Hands in 2017, with her character history largely unchanged.
+She then appears sporadically in several diversity-themed comics: 2021's Asian Superhero Celebration (alongside Grace), three editions of DC Pride over 2022–2024 (focusing on her relationship with Grace), and DC Power in 2024 (alongside other black DC characters).

+During the DC All In era in the Black Lightning series, Anissa's powers expand suddenly, causing her to generate sudden discharges of energy similar to her sister.
+After Anissa trains with the Justice League, her powers settle into an ability to generate "electrically charged concussive force" along with density control and superhuman strength.
+She supports her father in opposing the political crusade against metahumans, alongside Grace, Jennifer, and new metahuman recruit to the "House of Lightning" team Isaac Mitchell.

 Powers and abilities

 Thunder has the ability to increase her body's mass while preserving volume, which effectively increases her density.
 In this state she is near-immovable, almost completely invulnerable.
 A mob enforcer once suffered a compound fracture after trying to punch Thunder in the face.
 Notably, she can make her skin strong enough to withstand bullets.
 Just by stomping the ground she can create massive shockwaves.